-An Automated Parking Reservation System for a Small to Midscale Parking Lots: IoT Design Authors: Eric Blancaflor, Aaron Paul Abellon, Cydel John Ariola, Andrea Krystel Danao, Darwi Medel, Joshua Millard Odicta and Ma.
-Zhenadoah Leen Santos Presenter: Eric Blancaflor Affiliation: Mapua University, Philippines MA3032 16:45-17:00 Abstract -Parking spaces have become increasingly integrated in our way of lives, especially i urban areas such as Manila.
-In fact, according to a study conducted by the Boston Consulting Grou (BCG), Filipinos spend an average of 24 minutes a day just looking for a parking space, which the accumulates to 16 days a year and about 100,000 pesos worth of losses in income opportunities.
-Further study conducted by the BCG also revealed Manila to record the third-longest traffic in Asia.
-Powered by single-board computers (SBC), programmable microcontrollers, sensors and we technology, the researchers developed a solution called IsOccupied, a real-time automated parking reservation system for medium-large businesses looking to increase customer satisfaction b providing a convenient and efficient way of managing parking spaces within establishments.
-The system is capable of identifying an area's occupancy status using ultrasonic sensors that use soun waves to detect objects within an area and uses LED lights to indicate an area's status.
-All the dat collected from the sensors are then sent back to the server where it is displayed as a live we interface for users to interact with.
-The system also provides users the ability to reserve a parkin slot through the interface and view where and how many slots are available within an establishment though it is important to note that slots are not guaranteed for reservation unless the system integrated to an establishment business operation to personally check the reserved parking slot status.
-However, despite the prototype's success in controlled environments, the system may fa short when deployed in a real-world environment where situations are dynamic and volatile therefore hard to predict.
-The system's success will depend on continuous improvement an development of the system and exposure to the dynamic aspects of real-world parking scenarios that might unveil hidden problems and factors not considered with the development of the system.
-Analysis of the Effect of Jakpreneur Program Implementation on Improving MSMEs Financia Performance Authors: Eleonora Marinta Prawesti, Sonia and Ang Swat Lin Lindawati Presenter: Sonia Affiliation: Bina Nusantara University, Indonesia MA3029 Abstract-The government plays an important role in supporting the growth of MSME 17:00-17:15 contributing greatly to the nation's economy.
-This study aims to examine the implementation of the Jakpreneur program in improving the financial performance of MSMEs in DKI Jakarta.
-The sample in this study were 220 respondents with the criteria of MSMEs in the West Jakarta area who have been established and joined the Jakpreneur program for more than one year.
-Research data we analyzed using the PLS-SEM method.
-The results showed that the Training, Marketing, Financi Reporting, and Capital programs had a positive and significant effect, while the Mentoring program had a positive but insignificant effect.
+An Automated Dayling Deconvotion System for a Small to Midsola Dayling Late, LoT Decim An Automated Parking Reservation System for a Small to Midscale Parking Lots: IoT Design Authors: Eric Blancaflor, Aaron Paul Abellon, Cydel John Ariola, Andrea Krystel Danao, Darwin Medel, Joshua Millard Odicta and Ma.
+Zhenadoah Leen Santos Presenter: Eric Blancaflor Affiliation: Mapua University, Philippines MA3032 16:45-17:00 Abstract -Parking spaces have become increasingly integrated in our way of lives, especially in urban areas such as Manila.
+In fact, according to a study conducted by the Boston Consulting Group (BCG), Filipinos spend an average of 24 minutes a day just looking for a parking space, which there accumulates to 16 days a year and about 100,000 pesos worth of losses in income opportunities.
+Further study conducted by the BCG also revealed Manila to record the third-longest traffic in Asia Powered by single-board computers (SBC), programmable microcontrollers, sensors and well technology, the researchers developed a solution called IsOccupied, a real-time automated parking reservation system for medium-large businesses looking to increase customer satisfaction by providing a convenient and efficient way of managing parking spaces within establishments.
+The system is capable of identifying an area's occupancy status using ultrasonic sensors that use sound waves to detect objects within an area and uses LED lights to indicate an area's status.
+All the dat collected from the sensors are then sent back to the server where it is displayed as a live well interface for users to interact with.
+The system also provides users the ability to reserve a parking slot through the interface and view where and how many slots are available within an establishment though it is important to note that slots are not guaranteed for reservation unless the system i integrated to an establishment business operation to personally check the reserved parking slot' status.
+However, despite the prototype's success in controlled environments, the system may fall short when deployed in a real-world environment where situations are dynamic and volatile therefore hard to predict.
+The system's success will depend on continuous improvement and development of the system and exposure to the dynamic aspects of real-world parking scenarios that might unveil hidden problems and factors not considered with the development of the system.
+Analysis of the Effect of Jakpreneur Program Implementation on Improving MSMEs Financia Performance Authors: Eleonora Marinta Prawesti, Sonia and Ang Swat Lin Lindawati Presenter: Sonia Affiliation: Bina Nusantara University, Indonesia MA3029 17:00-17:15 Abstract -The government plays an important role in supporting the growth of MSME contributing greatly to the nation's economy.
+This study aims to examine the implementation of th Jakpreneur program in improving the financial performance of MSMEs in DKI Jakarta.
+The sample in this study were 220 respondents with the criteria of MSMEs in the West Jakarta area who have established and joined the Jakpreneur program for more than one year.
+Research data were analyzed using the PLS-SEM method.
+The results showed that the Training, Marketing, Financia: Reporting, and Capital programs had a positive and significant effect, while the Mentoring program had a positive but insignificant effect.
 On the other hand, the Licensing Program has an insignificant effect on improving the financial performance of MSMEs.